Linda McCartney Foods

-Linda McCartney Foods is a British food brand specializing in vegetarian and vegan food.
+Linda McCartney Foods is a British food brand specialising in vegetarian and vegan food.
 Available in the UK, as well as Norway, Ireland, Austria, Australia, South Africa and New Zealand, the range includes chilled and frozen meat analogues in the form of burgers, sausages, sausage rolls, meatballs, stir-fry dishes and pastas.

-The company was created in 1991 by musician, photographer and activist Linda McCartney, and has been described as one of the most successful mass-market celebrity brands.
+The brand was created in 1991 by musician, photographer and activist Linda McCartney, and has been described as one of the most successful mass-market celebrity brands.
+It has changed ownership several times, with its past owners including McVitie's and Heinz.
+Since 2006, it has been owned by Hain Celestial Group.

 History

+Early history

-Linda McCartney Foods was established in April 1991, launching a range of frozen vegetarian products including golden nuggets, ploughman's pie (cheese pie), ploughman's pasties, lasagna, Italian style toppers, and beefless burgers.
-The recipes were based on dehydrated textured vegetable protein (TVP).
-Some of the sales proceeds were to go towards McCartney to further develop the range, and to fund her animal aid charity, Animal Line.
+Linda McCartney Foods was founded by Linda McCartney in 1991.
+It launched with a range of frozen vegetarian products including golden nuggets, ploughman's pie, ploughman's pasties, lasagna, Italian-style toppers and beefless burgers, with recipes based on dehydrated textured vegetable protein (TVP).
+The brand was preceded by McCartney's cookbook, Linda McCartney's Home Cooking, which was used by the tour chef for the McCartney's band for the 1989 exclusively-vegetarian catered tour "rock's first veggie tour."

-The packaging graphics were designed by Springett Associates, and featured Linda McCartney's portrait and signature, a black and white illustration by artist Jonathan Mercer, and the Vegetarian Society's seal of approval.
+The original packaging graphics featured Linda McCartney's portrait and signature, a black and white illustration by artist Jonathan Mercer, and the Vegetarian Society's seal of approval.
 The ready meals were manufactured by frozen food company Ross Young's, and were the first to not feature either the Ross or the Young's name.
-Springett did further work with Ross Young in 1995 to update the packaging with an emphasis on hand-written copy linked with the Linda McCartney persona.
-In October 1996, United Biscuits' McVitie's worked with Springett to update the woodcut design from country scenery to kitchen images.
-The campaign theme of "Delicious recipes created in Linda's kitchen," reflected a changed focus from mass production, to imply a personalised brand from McCartney's kitchen.

-The Linda McCartney Foods brand was preceded by the bestseller success of McCartney's cookbook, Linda McCartney's Home Cooking, published in 1989.
-More than 40,000 copies were sold.
-The tour chef for the McCartney's band used recipes from the cookbook for the exclusively-vegetarian catered tour, labelled "rock's first veggie tour", in 1989.

-Further products were added in circa 1991/1992 including Spaghetti Bolognese-style, Deep country pies, cauliflower and broccoli potato gratin and vegetable wedges.
+Further products were added in 1991 and 1992, including Spaghetti Bolognese-style, Deep country pies, cauliflower and broccoli potato gratin and vegetable wedges.
 The Spaghetti Bolognese style was marketed as being the "...only meat analog version of the product" available on the market.

-The range was introduced across Europe and America in 1992.
-The 12-product range had an annual turnover of 12 million pounds in 1992.
+The brand was introduced across Europe in 1992. and America.

-The products changed ingredients in circa August 1993, ceasing TVP and switching to wheat protein.
+The products changed ingredients in 1993, switching from TVP to wheat protein.
 This was marketed as providing a more meat-like taste than other meat analogue brands.
-However in 1995, it was noted that the sausages (available internationally) were manufactured from TVP seasoned with parsley.

-The product range was expanded and improved in 1995, coinciding with the brand's television commercial and the opening of a dedicated factory in Fakenham.
-The new and updated options included beefless burgers, country-style Kievs, savoury burgers, crunchy garlic grills and vegetable cheese burgers.
+In 1995, it was noted that the sausages were manufactured from TVP seasoned with parsley.
+The product range was expanded in 1995, coinciding with the brand's television commercial and the opening of a dedicated factory in Fakenham.
+The new and updated products included beefless burgers, country-style Kievs, savoury burgers, crunchy garlic grills and vegetable cheese burgers.